Perspective | With modern thinking, antique lighting retains its luster

 Manafzadeh has known lighting since growing up in Iran, where his family manufactured lights.

 “I made my first table lamp when I was 13 years old from carved wood and plastic,” he said.
 He arrived in the United States in January 1973 to study finance and marketing at American University.
-He married during college and decided to stay in Washington after the Iranian revolution.
+He married during college and decided to stay in Washington.

 After a couple of retail jobs, he scraped together $15,000 — helped by the sale of a rug and a pair of automobiles (Chevrolet Impala and Nissan 240Z) — and opened his first lighting store in front of the Metro on Connecticut.